 2. How is practicality different from idealism?

-Practicality focuses on what works, while idealism emphasizes what is perfect or desirable, even if unrealistic.
+Practicality focuses on what works and what can be achieved, while idealism emphasizes what is perfect or desirable even if it is unrealistic.

 3. Is practicality always a positive trait?

-Often yes, but too much focus on practicality can limit creativity or innovation if not balanced with vision.
+Often yes, but too much focus on practicality can limit creativity or innovation if it is not balanced with vision.

 4. Can practicality apply to emotions or relationships?

-Yes, it can describe decisions in relationships based on compatibility, stability, or long-term outcomes.
+Yes.
+People may describe practical choices in relationships based on compatibility, stability, and long-term outcomes.